COVID-19: Representing the Australian wool industry

 Shearing operations: protocols in response to COVID-19

-Developed in collaboration with AWEX, The Shearing Contractors’ Association of Australia, WA Shearing Industry Association, and Sheep Producers Australia, these protocols should be implemented to reduce the risk of COVID transmission in wool sheds.
+These protocols, developed in collaboration with the National Farmers Federation and The Shearing Contractors Association of Australian, should be implemented to reduce the risk of COVID transmission in wool sheds.
 Download the protocols by clicking here.

 Contracting operations: protocols in response to COVID-19

-Developed in collaboration with the Livestock Contractors’ Association, these protocols should be implemented to reduce the risk of COVID transmission between persons undertaking dipping, scanning, footrot and lamb marking operations.
-Download the protocols by clicking here.
+Developed in collaboration with the Livestock Contractors’ Association, these protocols should be implemented to reduce the risk of COVID transmission between persons undertaking dipping, scanning, footrot and lamb marking operations:

 Australian workplace laws